 Should A Phone Be Hot?

 For those who have never gone through this experience, it can be hard to distinguish whether your phone is warm or hot.
 Instances like gaming for minutes might leave the phone warm, but in some cases, you might experience overheating.
-And in extreme situations, the phone shutting down.
+And in extreme situations, the phone shuts down.

 You can monitor your phone’s temperature using mobile applications designed for this purpose.
 Most applications will provide detailed information about the software and hardware.